henrik42/solo/README.md

 -- so called _POST-backs_.

 For each request the web-app will return a __complete__ __HTML-page__ which is then rendered by the browser.
+With each (GET/POST) request the browser will __navigate__ (thus it's not an SPA).

 We'll be using:

 * __Jetty, http-kit__: Jetty [1] and http-kit [2] are web-servers that
-  support _Java Servlets_ [3].
-We will use them for development (and optionally for production also).
+  support _Java Servlets_ [3] (__TODO__: really? check that for
+  http-kit).
+We will use them for development (and optionally for production).
 You can use either of them.

 * __Ring__: Ring [4] supplies the integration into the _Java Servlet
   Layer_.
 It receives requests and must deliver responses in the way the Java Servlet Spec dictates.

   Ring translates the requests into Clojure function calls (which may well be your functions) and will pass in the "transformed" Servlet request as a Clojure map (__pure data__!
-No statefull streams!).
-In the end it will translate the function's response -- your function! -- (also a map!) into the Servlet API response stream.
+No statefull streams ... if you're not asking for it).
+In the end it will translate the function's response -- your function! -- (also pure data, usually a map) back into the Servlet API response stream (incl.
+HTTP-header, HTTP-status, etc.).

   For development Ring comes with Jetty included.
 For production we will build a web-app WAR and use Ring's servlet.
+We can then deploy that WAR into JBoss/Wildfly/Websphere.

-* __Compojure__: Compojure [5] lets you assign/map functions to
+* __Compojure__: Compojure [5] lets you assign/map HTTP-requests
-  request URLs.
+  (e.g. URLs) to functions.
 The request URL is part of the Ring-request-map and we can express the mapping to functions in several ways (see below).
-This mapping is usually called _routing_.
-Compojure interacts with Ring via _ring middleware_ [6].
+This mapping is called _routing_.

-So our (pure) functions get called by Compojure and they have to return HTML (in a map).
+So our (pure) functions get called by/through Ring/Compojure and they have to return text/HTML.
 We could just concat the HTML markup into a `String` and return that.
 That would work, but it would be no fun.

-* __Hiccup__: Hiccup [7] lets you use Clojure's built-in data-types (maps, vectors, keywords, strings) to describe the __structure__ of an HTML document.
+* __Hiccup__: Hiccup [6] is a templating lib that lets you use Clojure's built-in data-types (maps, lists, vectors, keywords, strings) to describe the __structure__ of an HTML document.
 It will then create a `String` containing the HTML markup that corresponds to that structure.

 We'll put all of the web-app related Clojure sources into the namespace `solo.web`.

-__Ring__
+[1] Jetty
+[2] http-kit
+[3] Servlets
+[4] Ring
+[5] Compojure
+[6] Hiccup

+## Ring

 Add the dependencies for Ring: